 The fit of the Miura can be all over the spectrum, depending on the size and the overall shape of your foot compared to the shoe.

 What separates the women's Miura from the men's version, other than their new jazzy color and pattern, is the padded heel of the women's version.
 This makes the heel fit snuggly, and the shoe feels more secure overall.
-Some shoes, like the La Sportiva Kataki and the Butora Libra dug into our heels at first, which was a downside to their overall comfort.
+Some shoes, dug into our heels at first, which was a downside to their overall comfort.
 We've heard reports of men purchasing the women's specific model for the padded heel.
 That said, the Miura's can also cause some heel pain at first if they are sized to a performance fit.
 We found especially with this new model that they dug into our heels quite a bit until they broke in, so consider yourself warned!

 The unique toe box is another area that can either make or break the overall comfort of these shoes.
 There seems to be a lot of material in this area, so it can be hard to fill out the shoes entirely, even if they are sized small.
-For a more tight-fitting toe box, we like the Scarpa Vapor.
 This isn't typically a huge problem regarding comfort, but good to keep in mind when trying on the Miuras and breaking them in.
 The break-in period on a pair of Miuras that are sized small can be quite painful, but after some time, the shoes will start to feel more comfortable.
-With a leather upper lined with synthetic Dentex, don't expect them to stretch as much as something like the unlined La Sportiva Finale - Women's or the Evolv Kira, which are also unlined.
+With a leather upper lined with synthetic Dentex, don't expect them to stretch as much as an unlined shoe.

 The Miura combines the edging ability of a stiff shoe with the sensitivity of a shoe with a soft sole.
 This combination makes them a great shoe for precise footwork, throughout the lifetime of their rubber soles.

-Initially, the rubber is crisp, making them great for edging, much like the La Sportiva Kataki.
+Initially, the rubber is crisp, making them great for edging.
 As they break in more over time, the toe becomes more and more sensitive.
 This makes the Miura an incredible smearing shoe.
-A contender with comparable sensitivity is the Butora Acro Narrow Fit or the La Sportiva Solution.
-Keep in mind, though, that these two models are much more downturned than the Miura and may be less than ideal on vertical to less-than-vertical terrain.
+Some shoes had comparable sensitivity to the Miura, but were much more downturned, making them less-than-ideal options for vertical to less-than-vertical terrain.
 What makes the Miura exceptional is that it can perform well for different styles of climbing - all while maintaining their sensitivity.
-The La Sportiva Skwama was a high performer when it came to sensitivity as a smearing shoe, making it a competitor to the Miura in this regard.

 In addition to having incredible sensitivity, the Miura is a powerful edging shoe.

-These shoes are not the world best crack climbing shoe, though they work well for specific types of cracks.
+These shoes are not the world's best crack climbing shoes, though they work well for specific types of cracks.

 The asymmetrical toe box and slight downturn make the Miura a shoe that can hang on mildly overhanging climbs, but this award winner shines on vertical, technical walls.